LeoMartinezTAMUK/Email-Spam_Detector_AutoEncoder/README.md

 ## The models are split into two different folders

 The first model is in folder ML_model1 and ML_model2, and each contains their respective dataset, results, and program files.
+There are also visual images that have been generated to better visualize results that can be found in the results folder.

 ### Dependencies